slash-create/docs-bot/README.md

-        end_year integer - The year to end the search at. select? string - Selection type. (default = "first") count? integer - Selection count. (default = 5) parse - Parse string query with chrono-node parse.
-(GitHub: https://github.com/wanasit/chrono) query string - The query to parse (context around date strings are not provided in response). instant? integer - A time instant.
+        end_year integer - The year to end the search at. select? string - Selection type. (default = "first") count? integer - Selection count. (default = 5) parse - Parse string query with chrono-node parse from UTC time.(GitHub: https://github.com/wanasit/chrono) query string - The query to parse (context around date strings are not provided in response). instant?* integer - A time instant.
 If it is for the timestamp markup, add three zeros to the end. (default = {now}) forward_date? boolean - Should the parser only return results forward of the temporal instant. (default = false) select? string - Selection type. (default = "first") count? integer - Selection count. (default = 3)